Amathlog/nes-emulator/README.md

 There is no rom included in this project.
 You need to dump your original games to use them with this emulator.

-## Dependencies
+## Dependencies (Old exe, linux only)
-- qt
+- qt (old exe)
 - googletest
 - sfml

+## Dependencies (New exe, linux/windows)
+- ImGui
+- glfw
+- OpenGL
+- sfml
+- googletest

 ## Implemented features
-- Full support for offical opcodes for the 6502 CPU
+- Full support for offical opcodes for the 6502 CPU (and some illegal opcodes)
 - Keyboard support
 - NTSC roms only (no PAL yet)
 - Some mappers (list bellow)
 - Basic debugging with "gotos" and disassembly
 - Can play from start to finish some games.
+- Basic load/save state (in memory only)
+- Rom loading in UI

 ## TODO
 - Sound
 - More mappers
-- Rom loading in UI (only cmd line for now)
+- Better UI
 - ...

 ## Full interface